The most common symptom of testicular cancer is a lump or swelling in your testicle.

-If the cancer has spread to lymph glands
+If the cancer has spread to lymph nodes (glands)

-Sometimes testicular cancer cells can spread into lymph glands at the back of the tummy (abdomen).
+Sometimes testicular cancer cells can spread into lymph nodes at the back of the tummy (abdomen).
 This can cause backache or a dull ache in the lower tummy.
-Your doctor may call these lymph glands the para aortic or retro peritoneal lymph glands.
+Your doctor may call these lymph nodes the para aortic or retro peritoneal lymph nodes.

-Less often testicular cancer spreads into lymph glands lower down, such as the pelvic lymph glands.
+Less often testicular cancer spreads into lymph nodes lower down, such as the pelvic lymph nodes.